Salaries and sign-on bonuses remained strong for the Class of 2018, with a bump in the number of students landing jobs three months post-graduation.

 Technology was again the most popular sector for new Berkeley MBAs, pulling in 32 percent of the graduates.
 Amazon, Google, and Adobe were among the top tech employers.

 Gabriela Belo Soares, MBA 18, said she took a full-time job at Google in business operations and strategy for a number of reasons.

-“I always admired the company trajectory and how it changed the way we use internet, and I strongly identified with the company’s values and mission and the challenges and opportunities I would face,” she said.
+“I always admired the company’s trajectory and how it changed the way we use the internet, and I strongly identified with the company’s values and mission,” she said.
 “Tech companies are currently under massive scrutiny from users and the media and have a big pressure to keep up the high pace of growth and innovation.
 This environment is exciting and requires making smart decisions responsibly and quickly.
 That was what I was looking for.”